 If the source of the smell is water only, then it is due to organic compounds in water.
 Barium and Cadmium are the two most common compounds naturally present in water known for causing a fishy smell.

 Barium is a metal in the mineral ore that seeps into the underground water and then the water supply system.

 On the other hand, Cadmium is a metal added to the water through the run-off of chemical fertilizers, industrial wastes, and deteriorating galvanizing plumbing systems.

-EPA recommends the water treatment plants monitor the level of both metals.
-But you should install RO in your homes to remove the fishy smell causing by Barium and Cadmium.
+EPA recommends that water treatment plants monitor the level of both metals.
+But you should install RO in your homes to remove the fishy smell caused by Barium and Cadmium.
 RO helps in removing other harmful metals and compounds as well.